quarkiverse/quarkus-openapi-generator/README.md

 Configuring `additional-model-type-annotations` will add all annotations to the generated model files (extra details can be found in [OpenApi Generator Doc](https://openapi-generator.tech/docs/generators/java/#config-options)).

+The same way you can add any additional annotations to the generated api files with `additional-api-type-annotations`.

 > **⚠️** Note that the file name`petstore_json`is used to configure the specific information for each spec.
 We follow the [Environment Variables Mapping Rules](https://github.com/eclipse/microprofile-config/blob/master/spec/src/main/asciidoc/configsources.asciidoc#environment-variables-mapping-rules) from Microprofile Configuration to sanitize the OpenAPI spec filename.
 Any non-alphabetic characters are replaced by an underscore `_`.

 Run `mvn compile` to generate your classes in `target/generated-sources/open-api-json` path: